Home

 mechanisms that can use the protocol to ensure data sources respond

 correctly to congestion.
-And it describes example mechanisms
+And it describes example mechanisms that

 ensure the dominant selfish strategy of both network domains and end-